Cost classification refers to how costs are treated in cost accounting. There are two types of costs per treatment.

 Product costs comprise all expenses associated with purchasing or manufacturing a product.
-These costs include direct materials, direct labour, and manufacturing overhead in the case of manufactured goods.
-Product expenses are considered as being linked to units of product during the purchasing or manufacturing process and remaining attached while the goods are placed in inventory awaiting sale.
-Thus, product expenses are originally attributed to a balance sheet inventory account.
+These costs include direct materials, direct labour, and manufacturing overhead for manufactured goods.
+Product expenses are considered as being linked to units of product during the purchasing or manufacturing process and remain attached while the goods are placed in inventory awaiting sale.
+Thus, product expenses are attributed initially to a balance sheet inventory account.

 Period costs are all costs that are not included in the cost of the product.
 These costs are expensed on the income statement in the period in which they are incurred, in accordance with generally accepted accounting principles.
 Period costs are associated with a given time period rather than a particular product.
 They are not included in the cost of goods, whether purchased or manufactured.
 Period costs include all selling and administrative expenses.
 Period costs include commissions on sales, office rent, and executive pay.